 We sat down with Drs.
 Brian Levine and Wael Salem, board-certified reproductive endocrinologists with CCRM, a leading clinic network in the US and Canada, to better understand the features that define best-in-class fertility benefits, and how employers can deliver evidence-based care that meets the needs of their entire population.

-“What I wish I could do is connect them with educational resources and other kinds of support that could help with the natural anxiety many people have about starting a family — that’s a huge need.”
+“What I wish I could do is connect them with educational resources and other kinds of support that could help with the natural anxiety many people have about starting a family — that's a huge need.” - Dr. Brian Levine

 As reproductive endocrinologists, Drs.
 Levine and Salem are responsible for working with individual patients to tailor treatment plans that make sense for their circumstances.
 However, they often find themselves meeting with patients far earlier in their respective journeys than clinical guidelines recommend.
 Drs.
 Levine and Salem say that most benefits over-emphasize medical treatments, and in some cases, even drive employees to pursue them before they are necessary.

-The two physicians believe this is primarily due to patients’ lacking access to what Dr. Salem refers to as “common sense optimization of fertility,” including proper timing of intercourse, avoidance of spermicidal lubricants, and even ED treatment.
-Additionally, they believe providing access to mental health support and proper preconception care can make a meaningful difference, but many health plans do not adequately cover these services.
+The two physicians believe this is primarily due to patients' lacking access to what Dr. Salem refers to as "common sense optimization of fertility," including proper timing of intercourse, avoidance of spermicidal lubricants, and even ED treatment.

 “I have many patients seeking treatment because they’re anxious about their ability to get pregnant in the future, but they actually don’t need to pursue something like IVF yet,” Dr. Levine says.
 “What I wish I could do is connect them with educational resources and other kinds of support that could help with the natural anxiety many people have about starting a family — that’s a huge need.”

-Dr. Salem notes that this more expansive definition of fertility care is better supported by scientific evidence—it’s also far more patient (and employer) friendly due to positioning invasive, expensive treatments like IVF as reactive rather than proactive treatments.
+Dr. Salem notes that a more expansive definition of fertility care is better supported by scientific evidence—it's also far more patient (and employer) friendly due to positioning invasive, expensive treatments like IVF as reactive rather than proactive treatments.

-“There’s a lot of misinformation around what kind of treatment needs to be done, even among those with access to fertility support through work, ” says Dr. Salem.
-“The vast majority of infertility care is actually really simple and inexpensive.
+"There's a lot of misinformation around what kind of treatment needs to be done, even among those with access to fertility support through work," says Dr. Salem.
+"The vast majority of infertility care is actually really simple and inexpensive.
 We should start by optimizing preconception care, adjusting lifestyle factors, or timing ovulation.
-But based on my experience in the clinic, I think a lot of people aren’t getting this kind of support.”
+But based on my experience in the clinic, I think a lot of people aren't getting this kind of support."

-Dr. Levine notes that some of his patients feel compelled to pursue treatments like IVF or egg freezing by anxiety about their fertility.
-“I do think there is an aspect of fear at play.
+Dr. Levine notes that some of his patients feel compelled to pursue treatments like IVF or egg freezing due to anxiety about their fertility.
+"I do think there is an aspect of fear at play.
 We want pregnancy to happen right away.
 But totally healthy people would only be expected to get pregnant 20% of the time in a given month.
-So you have this big gap between the individual’s experience and the way their healthcare has been set up to help them.
-You’re either getting IVF, or you’re on your own.”
+So, you have this big gap between the individual's experience and the way their healthcare has been set up to help them.
+You're either getting IVF, or you're on your own."

 Aligning incentives between patients, providers, and vendors

-According to Dr. Salem, that so few of his patients seem to have access to proactive preconception and fertility care speaks to the misaligned incentives between patients, providers, and benefits vendors.
 “When your only options are to go to a clinic, it gives this warped idea of what fertility is about,” says Dr. Salem.
 “When you have more personal support that helps you make the right decisions for your wellbeing, that helps everybody—the patient, the provider in the clinic, and the employer or insurer ultimately responsible for cost of care.”

 For employers providing healthcare for their workforce, offering that kind of support requires a better understanding of all that goes into a healthy experience in the first place, Dr. Salem says.
 “Excellent fertility care starts with providing reliable, accessible information for the individual,” he says.
 “It should help to dispel misconceptions about how long getting pregnant should or shouldn’t take.
 It should also help contextualize tests that people might be taking on their own, and offer simple ways to improve the likelihood of getting pregnant, including adjustments to diet and exercise.
 And finally, if necessary, it should help people determine when they need to seek help through a fertility clinic.”